open/close all folders

 - Child Prodigy: She's really, really good at chess.
 She nearly beat a local champion, but she threw the match so he could win the prize.
 (A trip to Paris to see his family.)

-- Cloudcuckoolander: She is a Ms. Imagination who has a hard time separating fact from fiction, brought to light by her array of imaginary friends and pets.
+- Cloudcuckoolander: Initially a Ms. Imagination who has a hard time separating fact from fiction, brought to light by her array of imaginary friends and pets.

 - Cute Bruiser: Zuri once took down both Jessie and Luke in about as many seconds.
 Took down Ravi by technicality when he surrendered himself to the floor.

-- Grumpy Bear: Often seen whining or complaining.
+- Grumpy Bear: Often seen whining, complaining, and showing indifference.

 - Hidden Depths: He loves opera and he can sure belt out a tune as seen in the Christmas episode.